vboyev-MSFT/defender-docs/defender-endpoint/configure-endpoints-sccm.md

 > [!NOTE]
 > For Windows Server 2012 R2 and Windows Server 2016 managed by Configuration Manager 2207 and later versions, onboard using the [Microsoft Defender for Endpoint (MDE) Client (recommended)](/mem/configmgr/protect/deploy-use/defender-advanced-threat-protection#bkmk_2207) setting.
 Alternatively, you can use older versions of Configuration Manager to perform a migration.
 For more information, see [Migrating servers from Microsoft Monitoring Agent to the unified solution](application-deployment-via-mecm.md).

-##### Installation of Endpoint Protection client from a command prompt
+### Install the Endpoint Protection client using Command Prompt

 Follow the steps to complete installation of endpoint protection client from the command prompt.

 1. Copy **scepinstall.exe** from the **Client** folder of the Configuration Manager installation folder to the computer on which you want to install the Endpoint Protection client software.

-1. Open a command prompt as an administrator.
+1. Open Command Prompt as an administrator.
 Change directory to the folder with the installer.
 Then run ```scepinstall.exe```, adding any extra command-line properties that you require:

      |**Property**  |**Description**  |
      |---------|---------|